-Wildfire Resilient Landscapes advances research and policy frameworks that strengthen the resilience of ecological and human systems facing increasing environmental stress.
-Through interdisciplinary analysis and applied environmental policy design, the institute examines how landscapes, governance systems, and infrastructure interact to support long-term recovery and stability.
+Wildfire Resilient Landscapes advances research and policy frameworks focused on strengthening the resilience of ecological and human systems under increasing environmental stress.

 Research Framework